-Cataract surgery now offers the benefits of improved near, intermediate and distance vision.
+Cataract surgery now offers the benefits of improved near, intermediate and distance vision thanks to multi-focal lenses.

 If your doctor has informed you that you are a candidate for cataract surgery, you may want to consider enhancing your procedure by selecting multi-focal lenses.
 Unlike standard lenses, multi-focal lens design uses technology to provide patients with near, intermediate, and distance vision.
 Presbyopia is a condition that usually starts to affect people in their early to mid forties when they can no longer see well up close.
 As a result, presbyopic patients have difficulty with activities such as reading, sewing, and using the computer.
 In the FDA clinical studies, the majority of patients who received the types of multi-focal lenses (see multi-focal section) available at Manchester Ophthalmology reported that they no longer needed glasses for any activities.
 Many patients note that, after receiving these lenses, reading without glasses is as easy as it was before their forties.
 Even when patients opt to follow up with a pair of glasses, many find that wearing these glasses is not essential for the majority of their daily functions.